Sunday, November 14, 2010

 I thought about it for the rest of night and into the next day and even up to now really.
 The kid was obviously running for something other than winning.
 He must have had some other motivation.
 Maybe it was personal.
 I don't know.
 All I know is that when I was in high school I would have never attempted anything I knew I had no chance in.
 Eventually, the next day my heart went out to the kid.
 I finally realized what he was actually doing.

+He realizes there is something much larger than himself.
+He is risking all that he is, in knowing that the reward will be so much more than what he can imagine.
+He knows there is a bigger picture than himself and that certain pieces to the puzzle are required.
 Courage and hope are quite possibly the most valuable character traits a person can posses.
 And when those two traits are realized impossible things become possible.
 And when they are put into practice mountains are moved, giants fall, waters part, people come alive, college kids win Olympic gold medal hockey games, people survive cancer, needs are provided, people are fed, sins are covered, what is lost gets found, etc…

 The consequence of courage and hope is nothing short of victory.
 For victory sometimes shows itself in the most uncommon of forms.
+Isaiah 53

 Sunday, November 7, 2010